isabella232/ingest-central/.github/ISSUE_TEMPLATE/Enhancement_suggestion.md

 ---

-**Please make ingest aware via Slack before submitting a suggestion**
+**Please discuss with a member of the ingest development team before submitting a suggestion**

 1. What problem does the suggested enhancement solve?
 Please describe.